mhaugrud/msumcspy/_sources/IntroRecursion/Glossary.rst

         it must include *base cases* which are not recursive.
 In this way it differs from a *circular definition*.
 Recursive definitions often provide an elegant way to express complex data structures.

-    tuple
-        A data type that contains a sequence of elements of any type, like a list, but is immutable.
-Tuples can be used wherever an immutable type is required, such as a key in a dictionary (see next chapter).

-    tuple assignment
-        An assignment to all of the elements in a tuple using a single assignment statement.
-Tuple assignment occurs in parallel rather than in sequence, making it useful for swapping values.